fc7/opensourcerers-openshift-logging/README.md

 - Compactor: a specific service that reduces the index size by deduping the index and merging all the files to a single file per table.
 - Index Gateway: downloads and synchronizes the index from the Object Storage in order to serve index queries to the Queriers and Rulers over gRPC.

-## Configure the ClusterLogForwarder to the Lokistack
+## Configure the ClusterLogForwarder for the LokiStack

 ```sh
 $ oc create sa collector